 How to Make Fermented Vegetable Juice

-But there is a big difference between these two health-giving food preparations: one has only been practiced by mankind for a short period of time and the other is as old as food preparation itself.
+There is a big difference between these two health-giving food preparations: one has only been practiced by mankind for a short period of time and the other is as old as food preparation itself.

-More traditionally, fermented vegetable juice is the juice or liquid that you would find in a vegetable ferment, or a small amount of vegetables placed in a larger amount of liquid which is allowed to ferment and then is strained.
+Traditionally, fermented vegetable juice is the juice or liquid that you would find in a vegetable ferment, or a small amount of vegetables placed in a larger amount of liquid which is allowed to ferment and then is strained.

 They are different food products used differently.
 This fermented vegetable juice can be made with whatever you have on hand, but your juice will take on those flavors so be wary of strong flavors that you do not care for such as brassicas or alliums.